google-research/arxiv-latex-cleaner/README.md

-                        Images that won't be resized to the default resolution, but the one provided here in a dictionary as follows '{"path/to/im.jpg": 1000}'
+                        Images that won't be resized to the default resolution, but the one provided here in a dictionary as follows '{"path/to/im.jpg": 1000}' --compress_pdf        Compress PDF images using ghostscript (Linux and Mac only).

 ```

 ## Note